 Robert Greene is a documentary filmmaker, film editor, and writer.
-His films include Actress, Fake It So Real and Kati with an I. He has written on nonfiction film for Filmmaker Magazine, the site Hammer to Nail and the Indiewire blog Press Play.
+His films include Actress, Fake It So Real, and Kati with an I. He has written on nonfiction film for Sight and Sound Magazine, Filmmaker Magazine, the site Hammer to Nail, and Indiewire's Press Play.

 W E E K T W O